fluz/fluz.github.io/markdown/cv.md

 ## About me

-**15+ years** of developing and working in projects led me to have hands-on experience solving **complex problems** in software development using several languages and frameworks across a wide range of companies, including startups, oil and gas industries, educational institutions, and research labs.
-Driven **self-starter** and **fast learner**, always supporting my development teams with **top-notch coding skills**.
+With over **16+ years** of experience in software development, I've evolved from a proficient Software Engineer into an accomplished **Engineering Manager**.
+My journey has encompassed a wide array of projects and industries, from startups to oil and gas companies, educational institutions, and research labs.

-I enjoy the challenge to maintain **team cooperation** to achieve objectives/deliveries in the process development.
-I strongly believe that **sharing knowledge** is a key point in a dev team, and I do my best to write clear and good code and implement best practices.
+As a **self-driven**, **quick learner**, and **top-notch coder**, I've always been at the forefront of **solving complex problems** and supporting my **development teams**.
+This journey culminated in my transition to an Engineering Manager role.

+In this capacity, I thrive on maintaining **team collaboration** to achieve project objectives.
+I firmly believe in the importance of **knowledge sharing** and consistently promote **clear**, **high-quality coding** and **best practices**.
+My transformation reflects my passion for talent development, driving impactful projects, and contributing to organizational success at the intersection of technology and engineering.

 ## Experience

-### *Engineering Manager* --- Talkdesk, 2022 - Present
+### *Engineering Manager* --- Talkdesk, 2021 - Present

-Management of the **HLS - Healthcare & Life Science stream** and **Support stream** at Industries BU. (manager of **10+** Individual Contributors from entry levels to leads)

-The HLS stream is responsible for **Healthcare Experience Cloud** development, integrating healthcare call centers with unified patient information.

-The Support stream teams are composed of two squads.
-The **Cross Industries** team implements tools and integrations to be used in other projects in our BU.
-The **QA team** provides a framework and procedure to validate the quality of our products.
+As the Engineering Manager at Industries BU, I have overseen a comprehensive portfolio, which includes **Healthcare Experience Cloud (HEC)**, **Automated Notifications (AN)**, and **Agent Flows (AF)** products, along with the dedicated **QA** team.
+In this capacity, I've had the privilege of leading and mentoring a team of **13+ Individual Contributors**, ranging from entry-level professionals to team leads.

+I've not only managed these **critical products** and teams but also **championed** a culture of innovation, **collaboration**, and **continuous improvement**.
+My role has been integral in driving our organization's commitment to delivering **high-quality** solutions and **fostering** a dynamic and **forward-thinking** work environment.

 **Achievements / Tasks:**

-* Release of Agent Flows project (integration between EDP, Talkdesk and Zingtree) in Summer'22 release in 7 months (team creation, backlog organization and implementation);
-* Restructure the **QA implementation process**, providing some guidance how support the teams and organizing the backlog;
-* Define and implement the 1:1 weekly meetings and growth plans for each Indivudual Contributors and promote the link between each IC to the Talkdesk V2M2 (Vision, Value, Method and Metrics).
+* The **HEC** has been a cornerstone of our efforts, involving the seamless integration of healthcare call centers with unified patient information.
+This initiative has enabled more efficient and informed patient interactions.
+* The **AN** has been instrumental in enhancing communication, focusing on the definition of rules and events to schedule and deliver notifications.
+These notifications are triggered by complex rules, ensuring timely and precise interactions with our clients.
+* The **AF** has revolutionized our customer support processes by empowering agents with scripted guidance during customer calls.
+This feature has significantly improved the efficiency and effectiveness of our support teams.
+* The **QA team** under my guidance has been instrumental in maintaining and elevating the quality of our products.
+We have established a robust framework and procedures to rigorously validate product quality, ensuring that our solutions meet and exceed industry standards.

 ### *Senior Software Engineer* --- Talkdesk, 2021 - 2022